RMIT-Vietnam-Teaching/cosc3056-studio-project-team-hn-g02/README.md

 The project can be accessed at http://103.101.162.163/.
 Please note that the link may have a limited duration and could be terminated after a short time.

+An account is already included in the database which can be access with the following credentials:

+Username/Id: capybara
+Password: test

+The default servlet configuration port is on 8082 which after the project execution/deployment, could be directly accessed locally via http://localhost:8082/

 # Backend Execution

 To run the backend server directly, execute the DemoApplication.java file located in the "BackEnd Data" folder.